shemetz/foundry-macros/README.md

 Some others have dependencies, which means that they require these other macros to be created and added to your macro directory, named the same way as they are here.

+Generally, all macros with a cogwheel icon or with a `kebab-case` name are "tool" macros that are expected to be called from other macros, from TriggerHappy, or from the chat.

 ## List + Summaries